The NHS recommends that adults have an eye test every two years – not only to check changes in vision but also to check the health of their eyes.

 Once all the relevant tests have been carried out, your optometrist will be able to discuss the results and offer any advice.
 This could be a simple ‘all clear’ on the eye health front, or they might talk you through particular lens options to match your prescription and lifestyle.

-Treatments for any eye conditions are also discussed at this point, as well as possible referral to a specialist.
+At this point, treatments for any eye conditions are also discussed,as is possible referral to a specialist if required.

 What happens in the pre-test?

-Before your full eye examination, you will have what is known as a pre-test with one of our optical assistants.
-The optometrist uses the results of the pre-test during your eye examination.
-Depending on your individual needs, a variety of different pieces of diagnostic equipment will be used in the pre-test, including:
+Before your full eye examination, you will have what is known as a diagnostic test with one of our optical assistants.
+The optometrist uses the results of these tests during your eye examination.
+Depending on your individual needs and medical history, a variety of different pieces of diagnostic equipment will be used including:

 Tonometer